-Based upon the analysis of the subject application, the Urban Design staff recommends the following findings:
+Based upon the analysis of the subject application, the Urban Design staff recommend the following findings:

-1. Request: This approval of a detailed site plan (DSP) is for residential development consisting of 356 single-family attached (townhouse) dwelling units in the Mixed Use-Transportation Oriented (M-X-T) Zone.
+1. Request: This detailed site plan (DSP) is for a residential development consisting of 356 single-family attached (townhouse) dwelling units in the Mixed Use-Transportation Oriented (M-X-T) Zone.